-2-5 Installing the System into a Rack
+2-4 Installing the System into a Rack

-This section provides information on installing the chassis into a rack unit with the rails provided.
-There are a variety of rack units on the market, which may mean that the assembly procedure differs slightly.
-You should also refer to the installation instructions that came with the rack unit you are using.

-Note: This rail will fit a rack between 26" and 33.5" deep.
+This section provides information on installing the server into a rack unit with the rack rails provided.
+There are a variety of rack units on the market, so the assembly procedure may differ slightly.
+Refer to the installation instructions that came with your rack.
+Note: This rail will fit a rack between 26.5" and 36.4" deep.